nationalarchives/dr2-ingest/scala/lambdas/custodial-copy-queue-creator/README.md

 ## Input
 The lambda is triggered from an SQS queue.
 The body of the message is the same as the output from the entity event generator.
-This can one of two message types.
+This can be one of two message types.

 ```json
 {